xXxT0SHIIIxXx/Calc-Explorer/README.md

 ![](https://github.com/xXxT0SHIIIxXx/Calc-Explorer/blob/main/resources/CalcExplorershowcase.gif)

 # Features:
 + **Tab Management:** Calc-Explorer allows you to create and manage multiple tabs, each containing a calculator of your choice.
 You can add new tabs, remove existing tabs, and easily switch between them.
+Right click in the empty space beside your tabs to open the Tab Menu.
 + **Calculator Presets:** The application provides several calculator presets to choose from, catering to different needs.
 These presets include:
     + **Normal Calculator:** A standard calculator for performing basic arithmetic operations like addition, subtraction, multiplication, and division.
     + **50/30/20 Budget Calculator:** Helps you allocate your income into three categories: 50% for needs, 30% for wants, and 20% for savings.